Peter-32/SparkTwitter/README.md

 #### Copy the Access Token and Access Token Secret to a Text File.

+That's it!!
+You're done creating the Twitter App!

 ### 2) Download Everything Needed

-#### This code
+#### Get This Project

 - Clone or download this project and open it in an IDE like Intellij.

 #### Spark

 - Visit [Apache Spark](https://spark.apache.org/downloads.html) and select "Spark release": "2.0.1", "package type": "Pre-built for Apache Hadoop 2.7 and later".
-Then click on "Download Spark": "spark-2.0.1-bin-hadoop2.7.tgz.
+Then click on "Download Spark": "spark-2.0.1-bin-hadoop2.7.tgz".
 - Unzip the file and move it to your favorite software directory.

 #### Jars